[Better Sex Products Review] For Play Couples’ Chocolate

 [Toy Review] FirmTech Tech Ring

-When you’re a sex writer, you occasionally send texts to your friends what would be objectively weird in any other context.
-I recently sent one to my dear friend SilverDom (who has kindly helped me with reviews before) that amounted to “hey, do you want to test a dick Fitbit for me?”
+When you’re a sex writer, you occasionally text your friends things that would be objectively weird in any other context.
+I recently sent one to my dear friend SilverDom (who has kindly helped me with reviews before) that amounted to “hey, do you want to test a dick Fitbit for me?”.
 Obviously he said yes, because who could resist such an offer?
 So with SD’s help, I’m pleased to be bringing you a review of the FirmTech “Tech Ring.”

 What is a Tech Ring?